Azure/AzureStack-Tools/InfrastructureBackupValidator/README.md

 2. Available connection to the backup share

-3. Download and install NuGet package "Microsoft.AzureStack.Fabric.Backup.IBCAdapterClient"
+3. Download NuGet package "Microsoft.AzureStack.Fabric.Backup.IBCAdapterClient", extract the folder "IBCAdapterClientPkg" under "Microsoft.AzureStack.Fabric.Backup.IBCAdapterClient.xxx\content\" to the same directory as this tool

 ### Syntax
 Validate-AszBackup